Wiredcraft/feathers/tutorials.md

 ### How to load the application

-For easy to maintain, We separate model and collection and as you can see below the box, here is the way to load application.
+For easy to maintain, We separate model and collection and as you can see the box below, here is the way to load application.

+	init.js -> router.js -> app.js -> MVC

 After initializing application it renders each views through the router.

-	init.js -> router.js -> app.js -> MVC